ebastler/kicad-keyboard-parts.pretty/readme.md

  * nRF52840_holyiot_18010 - nRF52840 module from holyiot.
 Bottom IO only solderable with reflow.
  * nRF52840_holyiot_18010_HS_simple - nRF52840 module from holyiot.
 Bottom pads removed.
  * nRF52840_holyiot_18010_HS_all - nRF52840 module from holyiot.
 Hole in PCB + pads up to the PCB edge to solder bottom pads from the other side.
 Currently untested - use at you own risk (and please report back to me if you do)
+ * MX_SK6812mini-e - SK6812 Mini-E (reverse mount) RGB LED add-on intended to be used with any regular MX switch footprint like ai03's lib
+ * MX_SK6812mini-e_REV - Same as above, but with 180° rotated LED

  ### 3D Models
  Note: If you put the submodule directly into your kicad project folder, all custom footprints have working 3D model file paths.